Below are some frequently asked questions about voting, poll cards, poll stations and taking part in an election.

 Completed application forms can be returned to the Civic Centre or emailed to email@example.com

 If you have lost or spoilt your postal vote, a replacement can be issued up until 5pm on polling day.
 You will need to speak to an officer to arrange this.
-If it will be too late to return it by post, it must be handed in to the Civic Centre, or any polling station in Gravesham, on polling day.
+If it will be too late to return it by post, it must be handed in to the Civic Centre, or your allocated polling station, on polling day.

 When are you sending postal votes out?

-We send postal votes out to those registered for postal voting in good time before the next election.
+We send postal votes out to those registered for postal voting in good time before each election.

 I need to change my name on the electoral register